 How can local people get involved?

 There are many opportunities for the public to get involved in the Festival.
-The MIF volunteer scheme welcomed 405 local people to work in all areas of MIF13.
-MIF Creative, the Festival’s creative learning programme, worked with 2,447 local people and included three major commissions for MIF13.
+The MIF volunteer scheme welcomes over 400 local people to work in all areas.
+MIF Creative, the Festival’s creative learning programme, works with over 2000 local people and includes three major commissions each Festival.
 All four editions of the Festival also featured local involvement in creative skills development workshops and arts education workshops with international and local artists.